Citizens Fire Academy

 Week 1: Fire Department Overview

 This session includes the history of the Sandy Springs Fire Department and an overview of the organization and structure.
 Key responsibilities of each division and daily operations will be discussed.
-Fire Safety Education - Fire/Safety House, Home Safety
+Additional topics include fire safety education, the Fire Safety House, and home safety.

 Week 2: Emergency Communications